 We called it - the HUVr hoverboard video was a hoax.

-But even with some slight sleuthing, we've sort of hit a dilemma with the gesture-based fake calling app, Tickle.
+But even with some slight sleuthing, we've sort of hit a roadblock with gesture-based fake calling app, Tickle.

 Activating a fake call to get out of socially awkward situations isn't a fresh concept.
 Simple enough, that you’d think someone’s already developed it.